 To be certified, a grower must adhere to the GAP Connections Certification Standards set forth for the type of Certification chosen by the grower.
+See Table A to review the difference between U.S. and International GAPC Certification.

 Certification Standards